oneops/oneops.github.io/admin/general/key-concepts.md

 target="_blank">Spring Listener Container</a> and <a href="https://commons.apache.org/proper/commons-exec/"
 target="_blank">Apache Commons Exec</a> for process execution.

-Inductor can be installed via oneops-admin gem  .
+Inductor can be installed via oneops-admin gem.

-See Also

-* <a href="/admin/operate/build-install-configure-an-inductor.html">Installing Inductor</a>
-* <a href="/admin/operate/inductor.html">CookBook execution</a>

 ## Workorders